Giovanni1085/academic-kickstart/content/home/commercial.md

 subtitle = ""
 +++

-With my company [Odoma](https://www.odoma.ch), we provide expert consulting to leverage **artificial intelligence (AI) in cultural organisations and the creative industries**.
-We work with a variety of small to large public and private clients since several years.
-At Odoma, we are specialised in **designing and developing tailor-made AI solutions**.
+I am a co-founder at **[Odoma](https://www.odoma.ch), an agency supporting the full lifecycle of Data + AI + UX projects in the cultural and creative sectors**.
+We are specialized in data collection, quality assessment and documentation, in the design and development of customized AI solutions and digital interfaces.

-I also do **independent consulting** on matters related to *automation in cultural organisations and creative industries, digital humanities, digitisation, scientific information extraction and retrieval*.
+We also provide **expert consulting and training** on topics related to *data quality and documentation*, *AI workflows in cultural organisations and creative industries*, *digitisation of cultural heritage collections*.
 If interested, please get in touch at <giovanni.colavizza@odoma.ch>.